In this lesson, we’ll cover everything you need to know about Korean conjugation.

 The common Korean verb conjugation is the use of 아요 and 어요 which gives the Korean verb its polite and present tense form.

-As mentioned earlier, conjugations of verbs in Korean happens by dropping the 다 verb endings from the verb stem.
+As mentioned earlier, verb conjugations in Korean happen by dropping the 다 verb endings from the verb stem.

 자다 → 자